 Meet Our Jesuits:

-Bruce Maivelett, S.J., Retreat Director (Email Fr.
+Bruce Maivelett, S.J., Superior of Jesuit Community of Atlanta and Retreat Director (Email Fr.
 Maivelett)

 Bruce comes to us from St. Joseph’s Preparatory School in Philadelphia, PA.
 He has been a Jesuit for 36 years and a priest for 25.
 He holds a master’s degree in divinity and a licentiate degree in theology from the Weston School of Theology.
 He pursued doctoral studies in international relations at the Graduate School of International Studies, University of Miami and was a Fulbright Scholar at the Universidad Centromaericana in El Salvador.
 Most of his apostolic work in the Society of Jesus has involved the formation of both Jesuits and lay men and women in Ignatian Spirituality.